nobodyscripts/LeafBlowerScript/Readme.md

 F10: Needs to use artifact if need be / get replacement

 ## Known issues

+If you have menu transparency errors with all settings correct, it is likely your game colours are not correct, this can be caused by custom colour settings (like digital vibrancy, hdr or similar).

 Some keys don't 'untoggle' properly when the scripts exit due to failures.
 F3: If exited early, may toggle notifications to incorrect state